kurtisdmiller/personal-site/content/course/team-small-group/assignment/small-project-assignment.md

   * Meeting Agenda are due 24 hours before each meeting.
   * Meeting Minutes are due 24 hours after each meeting.
-  * You video should be turned in no later than 24 hours prior to the presentation date.
+  * Your video should be turned in no later than 24 hours prior to the presentation date.
   * See the calendar for your section presentation dates.
   * Peer evaluations must be completed within one week of the final presentation.